 Methodology plays a major role in this teaching: its first goal is to transmit to the students rigorous methods of analysing and reasoning.
-But the teachers themselves must deploy strong educational know-how insofar as they have to work on social representations.
-Both of them, students and teachers, actually need to adopt the same posture: experimentation.
+But the teachers themselves are required to deploy strong educational know-how insofar as they have to work on social representations.
+Both of them, students and teachers, are actually asked to adopt the same posture: experimentation.
 Students are thus invited to confront their direct observations, drawn from their own experience or aroused by the teacher, with indirect observations drawn from statistical or textual documents, which enables them, according to the official text, "to pass of the immediate environment, - point of useful but not exclusive application of this teaching - to a less close world ".
 For their part, the teachers are summoned to enrol in a "continuous pedagogical research", and to be attentive to their pedagogical progression while caring to respect a "gradation" from one class to another: "Gradation according to the themes but even more according to the more or less complex levels of description and analysis ".
 It is up to them, above all, to establish a quasi-permanent dialogue, with and between the pupils, but also between them and the documents: "The very definition of this teaching does not make it possible to distinguish between a theoretical lecture and application exercises.
 On the contrary, it is desirable that in most cases the study of a theme should be based on a concrete analysis, a set of observations, a comparison of statistics or texts.
 The interest of this teaching is, indeed, to gradually clear rules of reasoning and analysis”.
 It is nevertheless pointed out to the teachers that they must be attentive to giving the "grids" of analysis, that is to say the tools of description and analysis that they do not necessarily have, and that "the proposed themes do not lend themselves to this method as well".
 Still, "under these reservations", the Initiation to the economic and social facts demands "a constant exchange between teachers and students, between concrete data and notions, the teacher intervening at the" strategic points "to guide the students, to make up for their information or reasoning failures, to push them to go beyond superficial analyses, and to provide them with definitions, critical and indispensable schemas ".
 In sum, summarizes Marcel Roncayolo: for the students, "it is not a question of receiving a teaching, but of participating in it" (quoted interview).

-In short, the new discipline must constantly navigate between two pitfalls: one cognitive, the other pedagogical.
-The first is well summarized once again by the instructions of 1967: in so far as it "does not present the comfort of a closed education on itself.
-The student is more or less engaged, already has a game of confused notions, prejudices; it is more or less directly subject to "mythologies".
-So many obstacles.
-Conversely, too early teaching of patterns or patterns of explanation can harden young minds and make them unsuitable for further serious studies of economics and social science".
-The second lies in the task of encouraging the participation of students and avoiding as much as possible the lecture with all its limits now well known, both in terms of interest for students, efficiency and social inequalities he comes to redouble, while not falling into mere talking-shop which would be only juxtaposed expression of opinions more or less well founded, and where would be confused the data and their interpretations, making impossible to reach a higher general level.
+This original project does not, of course, presume actual practices of teachers at that time or today, the diversity of which too few field studies have shown (Deauviau, 2009).
+However, to this day it continues to crystallize representations and debates around the teaching of the SES, which partly conceal certain issues.

-The first attacks from within the public sphere
+The first attacks from within the State apparatus.